Topological Formulae for the Zeroth Cohomology of Line Bundles on del Pezzo and Hirzebruch Surfaces: The isoparametric transform

 \section{The isoparametric transform}

 Fix a non-singular complex projective algebraic surface $S$ and let $\mathcal{L}\rightarrow S$ be an effective line bundle.
 Knowing the dimension of the zeroth cohomology for all effective line bundles is enough in order to infer all other cohomology dimensions.
-The $h^2(S,\mcL)$ cohomology is obtained via Serre duality and $h^1(S,\mcL)$ follows by equating the index with the Euler characteristic.
+The $h^2(S,\mcL)$ cohomology is obtained via Serre duality and $h^1(S,\mcL)$ follows by the index theorem.

 The isoparametric transform, discussed below, maps effective line bundles to nef line bundles.
 This proves useful in the cases when the cohomology of nef line bundles can be accessed through vanishing theorems.